 Mautic has many commands that you can use to run some important tasks and processes needed for Mautic to operate, check Mautic´s health, update it’s codebase and so on…

 Point being, you can use cron jobs to run these Mautic commands, but you can also run them manually by typing them in your server’s console and instantly see what a command returns, so you can test them immediately.

-If you don't yet know the path to be used in your server, check my introductory post Mautic cron jobs for dummies & marketers.
+If you don’t yet know the path to be used in your server, I strongly recommend you to check this post first: Mautic cron jobs for dummies & marketers.

 Mandatory cron jobs to run Mautic:

 The following 3 commands are mandatory and Mautic is rendered useless until you set these up:

 And not exactly mandatory, but you certainly don’t want to miss the following ones if you’re going to enable visitor tracking, so it’s usually used in 80% of Mautic Installations:

 Segments are the core of our Mautic campaigns, this command will make sure the conditions you have set for your segments are met and updated.